system-er/Godot3DInterpreter/README.md

 # Last changes:
 - added new commands PRINTOUT and ERASE
-- start parser as thread, now movement is possible. new command SLEEP
+- start parser as thread, now movement is possible. new command SLEEP, see changed example procedure.g3i